Souradeep2304/Azure-Templates/Vnet Template 2/README.md

-# Make a Vnet with 3 Subnets
+# Make a Vnet with 3 Subnets and 3 NSGs

 This template creates a Vnet with 3 subnets.
+Along with the subnets there will be 3 network security groups created with the rules predefined in the template file for WEB-API-DATBASE architecture.
+These 3 security groups will be assosciated with each of the subnets respectively.
 You can use the parameter.json file in order to use the default values for the template deployment.

 ## Three Modes of Execution:<br/>
 ### 1. Using Deploy Button: